Kangwei-g/UAHI/README.md

-# RAHI
+# UAHI
-Detecting Fake News on Social Media: A Novel Reliability Aware Machine-Crowd Hybrid Intelligence Based Method
+Detecting Fake News on Social Media: A Novel Uncertainty Aware Machine-Crowd Hybrid Intelligence Based Method

 You can find RAHI(Uniform).py in /bert/bert_model_output_is_uniform